Writing Prompt: Monster

 PRACTICE

 Write about a monster.
 Write for fifteen minutes.
-Then post your practice in the comments for feedback.
+Then post your writing in the practice box below for feedback.
 If you post, be sure to give feedback to three other writers.
 Happy writing!

-Bonus: Enter your story in the Fall Writing Contest for a chance to win!